flenniken/statictea/docs/messages.md

     "The sort key values are different types.", ## wKeyValueKindDiff "A sublist is empty.",  ## wSubListsEmpty
-    "The first item in the sublists are different types.", ## wSubListsDiffTypes "Reached the maximum number of warnings, suppressing the rest.", ## kMaxWarnings "Invalid signature string.", ## kInvalidSignature
+    "The first item in the sublists are different types.", ## wSubListsDiffTypes "You reached the maximum number of warnings, suppressing the rest.", ## kMaxWarnings "Invalid signature string.", ## kInvalidSignature
     "Invalid parameter type.", ## kInvalidParamType
     "Not enough parameters, expected $1 got $2.", ## kNotEnoughArgs